11 Gorgeous Florida Gulf Coast Beaches

 Florida’s Gulf coast is home to some of the country’s most amazing beaches.
 In fact, a number of them have been rated at some time or another as “the best.”
-While Florida’s Gulf side beaches do not shine in the surfing department due to the calmer more shallow waters, the warm water temps place these beaches higher up on the list for year-round swimming and various other recreational activities like stand up paddleboarding, wind surfing, and kayaking.
+While Florida’s Gulf side beaches do not shine in the surfing department due to the calmer more shallow waters, they are great for swimming and relaxing.
+The warm water places these beaches higher up on the list for year-round swimming and various other recreational activities like stand up paddleboarding, wind surfing, and kayaking.

 Additionally, the mild winter weather of the Gulf Coast leads to more attractive year-round sunbathing conditions.
 And of course, beaches in the Tampa Bay are well-known for their fine, super soft quartz sand & clear water.
 Dolphin sightings, excellent beachcombing, scenic cruises, & beautiful beachside resorts are just a few more reasons why so many tourists flock to these gorgeous Gulf coast beaches each year.

-While Clearwater is the most well-known and visited of the bunch, plenty of other low-key beaches, including little known gems, offer the same sugary white sand and mesmerizing turquoise waters.
+While Clearwater is the most well-known and visited of the bunch, plenty of other low-key beaches offer the same sugary white sand and mesmerizing turquoise waters.
 There is a beach for every type of beach goer on the Gulf, whether you are looking to relax, collect seashells, take a cruise, bird watch, hike, play volleyball, take in a gorgeous sunset, or watch for dolphins & manatee early in the mornings.

 Below are a handful of the most amazing Florida Gulf beaches to add to your bucket list!